studygolang/gctt-godoc/Source/sync/sync.md

 writing on entry to Unlock.

 As with Mutexes, a locked RWMutex is not associated with a particular goroutine.
-One goroutine may RLock (Lock) an RWMutex and then arrange for another goroutine to RUnlock (Unlock) it.
+One goroutine may RLock (Lock) a RWMutex and then arrange for another goroutine to RUnlock (Unlock) it.

 <h2 id="WaitGroup">type <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/sync/waitgroup.go#L10">WaitGroup</a>